Financial software development is necessary not only for financial organizations, as it would seem at first glance.

 Financial software protects merchants against financial losses

-The thing is payment systems have a common interest in high acceptance rate and minimizing the amount of fraud transactions.
+The thing is payment systems have a common interest in high acceptance rates and minimizing the number of fraud transactions.
 That is why they apply various anti-fraud solutions.

-There is a wide range of such solutions that allow to track user transaction history, monitor how many payment cards have been used by a person, limit amounts & number of attempts, etc.
+There is a wide range of such solutions that allow tracking user transaction history, monitoring how many payment cards have been used by a person, limiting amounts & number of attempts, etc.

 In some cases, additional 3-D Secure validation can be applied.
-That means when a processing server accepts a transaction, checks it with 3D security if possible, a merchant disclaims any liability for unreliable transactions.
+That means when a processing server accepts a transaction and checks it with 3D security if possible, a merchant disclaims any liability for unreliable transactions.
 Therefore, there will be no chargeback and no fee.

 If a transaction was 3-D Secure validated, the bank may refuse a client’s request for a chargeback, when the client claims that he or she did not make a payment.
-So, financial software, in this case the processing server, protects merchants against financial losses.
+So, financial software, in this case, the processing server, protect merchants against financial losses.

 Sometimes processing servers are integrated with third-party services trusted by banks.
 When a bank client files an application claiming that they did not pay for a product or service, the bank makes a request from the trusted third-party service, this service, in turn, makes a query to the processing server, and the processing server provides information regarding the controversial transaction, including previous transactions data, etc.